 The Great Entrance, which occasionally became an imperial procession at the height of the glory days of Hagia Sophia, however, later diminished in its imperial glory, as the prothesis was moved into a corner of the sanctuary (in other churches) and as the procession became shorter as result.

 According to Pseudo-Dionysius, the angelic ranks are closer to God than our (human) ecclesiastical ranks in divine imitation and illumination.
 In fact, angels are “concelebrants” in the Liturgy with us (CH 124A).
-Therefore, it is fitting that the choir that imitates Cherubim should surround—as Narsai of Nisibi (a contemporary to Pseudo-Dionysius) put it—“the Holy One that comes forth on the plate and in the cup.”
+Therefore, it is fitting that the choir that imitates Cherubim should surround—as Narsai of Nisibi (a contemporary to Pseudo-Dionysius) put it—“the Holy One that comes forth on the plate and in the cup,” as it did along the solea in Hagia Sophia.

 By the time Hagia Sophia was first dedicated in 537 Pseudo-Dionysius had probably reposed.
 Thus, he would not have participated in the Liturgy of the Justinian Hagia Sophia.
 Even if he had participated in the Justinian Liturgy of Hagia Sophia, by remote chance, the mid to late 6th century Cherubic Hymn would not have been sung as yet.
-But had he witnessed the procession with the singing of Cherubim Hymn, he would have welcomed it as fitting.
+But had he witnessed the procession with the singing of Cherubim Hymn, he would have welcomed it as well fitting.
 After all, he was the first to produce a full length treatise on the angelic hierarchy, even inventing the term ‘hierarchy’ in the process.
-It is plausible to argue that Pseudo-Dionysius, who, according to Golitzin, was well respected by his contemporaries and subsequent theologians both in the East and West, might have influenced the design and the idea of Hagia Sophia.
+It is plausible to argue that Pseudo-Dionysius, who, according to Golitzin, was well respected by his contemporaries and subsequent theologians both in the East and West, might have influenced the design and the structural idea of Hagia Sophia when it was commissioned by Justinian the Great.

-What Archbishop Alexander Golitzin says of the Eucharist, however, best describes the Great Entrance:
+What Archbishop Alexander Golitzin says of the Eucharist, however, best describes the Great Entrance as well:

 It is thus during the Eucharist—existing the altar to cense the entire temple, reentering the altar, and, later, inviting believers to partake of the Gifts—that the bishop provides us with an icon of the divine procession and Providence.